 Both for my family life and for my professional work, the Liturgical Year is essential.
 It provides the rhythms of life at home and grounds my theoretical reflections in rich experience, and it serves in no small measure to weave the two spheres together.
-Let me give the 20,000-foot view first, then I’ll get into some practical stuff–or just click here to skip straight to the nitty-gritty.
+Let me give the 20,000-foot view first, then I’ll get into some practical stuff–or just click here to skip straight to the practical stuff.

 What is the Liturgical Life?
 (Theoretical stuff)